This post may contain affiliate links. Please read our disclosure policy.

 “These muffins were so moist and chewy.
 I will be making these over and over.
 Iโm will try with apples, bananas and other fruits as well!”

-These healthy blueberry muffins are made with applesauce and plain Greek yogurt, not vegetable oil or butter, and the whole grain goodness of oats.
+- Hearty and satisfying: Made with applesauce and plain Greek yogurt, no added vegetable oil or butter, and tons of whole grain oats or oat flour.

 what's in it